temporal-community/miab-build-invincible-apps-python/README.md

 **Purpose**: Demonstrate how Temporal retries until either success or cancellation **Failure**: Network will have an "outage" as the presenter will turn off their Wifi while the app is running.
+**Warning**: If you are giving a virtual/hybrid meetup, this demo is not possible, so skip it.
 **Temporal Feature Demonstrated**: Activity Retries **Audience Takeaway**: Temporal automatically retries Activities on failure.
 An intermittent failure, such as a network outage, will be retried until the Activity completes successfully or is cancelled.

 1. Ask the audience what they think will happen if the network were to go out while the application was running:
     > "We all know that networks can be unreliable.
 So what do you think would happen if during the delay, I simulated a network failure by turning off my Wifi?"
-2. Enter an audience members name in the text field **Enter your name** in the web application.
+2. Enter an audience member's name in the text field **Enter your name** in the web application.
 3. Press the **Show Demo Options** link on the page.
 4. In the **Sleep Duration (seconds)** section of the form, provide **10** in the **Number of Seconds** field and press the **Get Greeting** button.
 5. Immediately after, disable the network on your device, either by turning off the Wifi or unplugging the ethernet cable.